When you start with astronomy from your backyard, you might not know where to start pointing your telescope in order to view the stars and planets.

 These apps contain information about the night sky and guide you to where you should point your telescope to view celestial objects.

-If you’d like to see a graphical breakdown of the top star gazing apps, we got you covered:
+If you’d like to see a graphical breakdown of the top stargazing apps, we’ve got you covered:

 Share this Image On Your Site